- Academic Administration and Leadership Focus Group

 The focus groups of the National Council on Family Relations (NCFR) are an important component of the organization that foster common interests at the grassroots levels of the membership and contribute to coherence among members.

-For more information about focus group governance (including starting a focus group), activities, and available resources, see the focus groups policy handbook.
+For more information about focus group governance (including starting a focus group), activities, and available resources, see the focus groups policy handbook below.

-To add or remove a focus group from your membership, log in to the My NCFR member self-service area, click "Join Focus Groups" and select or deselect the group/s you'd like to join or leave.
+Focus groups are free for NCFR members to join.
+To add or remove a focus group from your membership, log in to the My NCFR customer portal at my.ncfr.org, click "Join Additional Focus Groups" and select or deselect the group/s you'd like to join or leave.